Brandonallums12/post-install-config-/README.md

 ---

 You’re done!
-At this point, osTicket should be ready for daily use.
-Keep your templates and knowledge base fresh, review reports regularly, and adjust SLAs and alerts as you learn how your team works best.
+OsTicket should be ready for daily use.